maneo/personal-blog/_posts/2025-10-15-before-the-peak-comes.md

 ## A few words of introduction

-I've always wanted to write a Software Engineering action story.
-Yup, you heard correctly 😃.
-Usually there are not many strong emotions related to Software Development, so why action story?
-Because sometimes things are getting out of hand and engineers need to act quickly like action story heroes.
-Sounds cool?
-In reality it is stressful as hell...
+Software engineering rarely gets the action-story treatment.
+But when things spiral out of control—when outages threaten millions and seconds count—developers become unsung heroes, forced to make split-second decisions under incredible stress.

-This is not a 100% fictional story during my professional carreer I saw many similar failures and instabilities.
+This is not a 100% fictional story.
+During my professional career I saw many similar failures and instabilities.
 The fact that they were solved/patched on an ongoing basis, so as not to stop operation of the platform, is due to the engineers performing the so-called on duty rotation.
-This means 24/7 readiness to react on signals that something may cause platform to stop serving clients.
+This means 24/7 readiness to react to signals that something may cause the platform to stop serving clients.
 This story is in fact a tribute to on duty engineers, their commitment, to the stress they had to deal with in the face of crisis, to their camaraderie and readiness to look for a solution together.

-The story is titled "Before the peak comes", I hope you enjoy reading it.
-I need to warn you, the text is a bit technical, so please fasten your seat belts 😀. (feel free to jump to glossary at the end in case of doubts).
+The story is titled “Before the peak comes”, I hope you enjoy reading it.
+I need to warn you, the text is a bit technical, so please fasten your seat belts 😀. (feel free to jump to the glossary at the end in case of doubts).

 Finally, I would like to dedicate this short story to the memory of ***Wojtek Stryszyk***.
 One of the many silent superheroes of Allegro Tech.
 Thanks Wojtek!
 Hope you would like this.